-Vs WS 2-2 Vs

-Vs SPSC 2-2 Vs

-Vs PGS 0-0 Vs

-Vs CAB 4-0 Vs

-Vs PGS 1-0 Vs

-s RC 1-2 s SMC 2-1 s SIC 0-1 s SPSC 2-2

-SIC 0-2

-Peter Lugg (Captain)

-YEAR 8/9 SOCCER

-The Year 8/9 Soccer team had a productive season with a 5:6 win/loss plus 1 draw record.
+Vs WS 2-2 Vs SIC 0-2 Vs SPSC 2-2 Vs RC 1-2 Vs PGS 0-0 Vs SMC 2-1 Vs CAB 4-0 Vs SIC 0-1 Vs PGS 1-0 Vs SPSC 2-2 Peter Lugg (Captain) YEAR 8/9 SOCCER The Year 8/9 Soccer team had a productive season with a 5:6 win/loss plus 1 draw record.
 We were fortunate to have a very keen, enthusiastic and large group of boys who attended all practices and matches, and who, without exception, improved their individual skill level, some quite markedly, under the guidance of our coach Mr Thornton.
 Our more mature team effort was evident in our last game of the season, the Intercol, when we demolished St Peters by the huge margin of 7 goals to 1.
 It was a great way to end the season!
 On behalf of the team, would like to thank Mr Thornton for his dedication and love of the game, which was well reflected in our attitude on the pitch, and in the enjoyable atmosphere at all our practices.
 I would also like to thank the many parents who regularly attended our matches, for the tremendous support throughout the season.
 Nick Wong (Captain)